DCC-EX/website/docs/start/wifi-setup.md

 # WiFi Setup

 There are many ways to add Wifi to your CS.
 We will cover three methods here.
+Any level from Conductor to Engineer should be comfortable here, however you will need to know a little bit about networking.
+If you can get your phone and your Roku to connect to your network, you can do this.
 You should be able to apply what you learn here to using other boards, but you can ask us for help using any of the links on our [Support Page](../support/get-support.md) if you have a question.

 ## Why Use WiFi?